 Optional Night Activity: Robot Restaurant

 First, I must say, the show is so kitschy and made for tourists.
 But because it is so wild, energetic, and random, it is also somehow great.
 Sadly enough, I do recommend it if you like weird entertainment!

 Get your Robot Restaurant tickets here–but skip the dinner option and eat elsewhere.

 2022 UPDATE: Robot Restaurant is temporarily closed until further notice.

 Tsukiji Fish Market

 Welcome to the world’s largest, busiest fish market!
 If you happen to be jetlagged and find yourself wide awake at 4-5am, it’s not too early to head to Tsukiji Fish Market for the live tuna auctions!

 The Tsukiji Outer Market is a great place to discover all of Japan’s traditional foods.
-Here you’ll find a mixture of wholesale and retail shops along with numerous restaurants lining the streets.
+Here you’ll find a mixture of wholesale and retail shops (selling things like knives and dinnerware) along with numerous restaurants lining the streets.